Attendance & punctuality

 Punctuality

-If a student is late, they will receive a 60-minute detention.
-This then escalates to 90 minutes on the second occurrence time.
+If a student is late but arrives before the end of registration, from 8.30-8.50, they will receive a 20 minute break time detention.
+If a student is late after registration ends at 8.50am, they will recieve a 30 minute after school detention.
 If the problem continues, the school will make contact with families to seek clarification and plan ways forward.
 This may include involving the Education Welfare Officer.

 /24/key-information-and-policies